xcart/xc5-manual/en/taxes/setting_up_tax_classes.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-09-30 13:10 +0400'
 identifier: ref_pAWOdG8N
-updated_at: 2015-02-13 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Setting up tax classes'
+title: Setting up tax classes
-order: 100
+order: 110
 categories:
   - User manual
+published: true
 ---

 The **Tax classes** feature is enabled in X-Cart 5 by the module Sales Tax.
 Before you proceed, make sure this module is installed and enabled.